-There was five priority two (medium) recommendations and one priority three (low) recommendation.
+There was no priority one (high) recommendation, five priority two (medium) recommendations and two priority three (low) recommendations.

 Although there wasn't any priority one recommendations, the number of priority two recommendations resulting in the limited assurance.
-The priority two recommendations centred on incomplete control registers for individual projects and for Portfolio Management Office (PMO), insufficient detail of reporting on key project information to Layer Boards, a lack of resource profile for the PMO, and for upcoming projects and a lack of gap analysis to establish an understanding of available and missing skills.
+The priority two recommendations centred around risk assessment procedures, internal protocols, KPIs, and additional training.

-These recommendations were agreed by management and are in the process of being implemented.
-Progress against the recommendations is routinely reported to the JARAP meeting.
+This recommendation is still being reviewed by management and is in the process of being implemented.
+Once finalised progress against the recommendations will be routinely reported to the JARAP meeting.